nashie1004/online-chess/README.md

 You can view a demo [here](https://online-chess.xyz) hosted on AWS EC2.

 ## Installation (Local)
+0. Remove the Google Analytics tag in `/online-chess.client/index.html`
 1. Update the `appsettings.json` AllowedOrigins value:
 ```
 "AllowedOrigins": "https://localhost:5000"